akropolisio/nest/grants/PanAragon/PanAragon.md

 ## Abstract

-We are working on a product dedicated to the needs of the informal economy.
-We are committed to building a generalized solution for real-world DAO equivalents regardless of their geographical location or development stage.

-It is designed to:

-* enable anybody regardless of geography to quickly set up, operate and grow informal autonomous financial organisations, e.g. digital co-ops, guilds, mutuals

-* enables a previously impossible interoperable scalable network between them and external third parties, whereby value can be exchanged freely in a trust-minimised way (e.g.
-* co-invest, lend/borrow, trade)

-* reduces instances of fraud and misuse of funds

-Given the time restrictions for a full FLOCK proposal and the kind feedback that the Aragon community have taken the time to provide to us at short notice, we are adjusting our proposal to NEST.
-In this proposal, we remove the elements deemed non-essential and focus on the part of the original proposal that received the most positive support so far: a layer-2 solution for voting on Polkadot as a core technology buildout for Aragon.
+Our team is committed to the improvement of Aragon Core by focusing on two major goals: gradual scalability towards a futuredelivery of the Arachain via R&D efforts based on Polkadot and Substrate, and network monetization strategies and  theimplementation of such.

+Our proposal, in a nutshell:
+* Aragon Core technology development in collaboration with existing contributors/ flock teams where required; building tech tools for the Aragon ecosystem with a focus on scalability.
+* Aragon Product Lab: Product-Market-Fit and Monetisation research

-## Deliverables
+## Nest Deliverables (3 months)

-### Layer-2 Governance solution
+**Deliverable**: PoC of a Substrate-based Layer-2 scalability solution for AragonOS, on Ethereum.

-An organisation, incorporated or informal, has to make a multitude decisions.
+**Motivation**: An organisation, incorporated or informal, has to make a multitude of decisions.
 AragonOS is a technically complex product and it consumes a large amount of gas, 150,000+ units of gas based on our analysis of Aragon smart contracts.
-In this regard, the cost of on-chain governance which is at the heart of Aragon becomes an impediment to ability of Aragon-based organisations to grow.
+In this regard, the cost of on-chain governance which is at the heart of Aragon becomes an obstacleto the growth of Aragon-based organisations.

-Therefore, to address the cost of on-chain governance as an impeding factor to growth of the overall network, we propose to create a layer-2 solution adapted for on-chain voting, similar to Plasma.
+Therefore, to address the costs of on-chain governance as an impeding factor of growth of the overall network, we propose to create a layer-2 solution adapted for on-chain voting, similar to Plasma.
 To provide an additional layer of security, we propose to implement it on Substrate.
-Subsequently, we aim to deliver parachain working with Aragon contracts on Ethereum, with the parachain’s native smart contract API accepting signed transactions for voting messages.
+Subsequently, we aim to deliver a working “parachain” with Aragon contracts on Ethereum, featuring the parachain’s native smart contract API accepting signed transactions for voting messages.

-An additional layer of security enabled by the Polkadot protocol ensures that votes cannot be manipulated and voting system cannot be easily attacked.
-When the voting ends (voting rules will be described in the Polkadot’s contracts), the results will be synchronized with the Ethereum network.
+The additional layer of security enabled by the parachain’s consensus prevents vote manipulation and attacks to the voting system.When the voting periods end (the voting rules will be described in the Substrate contracts), the results will be synchronized with the Ethereum network.

+## The Future - Flock (6 months)

+After completing the aforementioned work, we intend to apply for a Flock grant to help the AragonOne team (or any of the existing Aragon contributing teams) ship the Arachain on Substrate, subsequently working on Layer-1 scaling.

+**Deliverable**: working testnet

-Given that Aragon announced its research towards the implementation of the protocol on Polkadot, we can build the Arachain adapted to the protocol, andfast-track the overall R&D efforts and roadmap.
+Given that Aragon hasannounced its research towards the implementation of the protocol on Polkadot, we believe our team is qualified toactively contribute to building the Arachain adapted to the protocol, and fast-track the overall R&D efforts and roadmap.
 Our team has already created their own chain using Substrate and is acting as a validator for Polkadot testnets.
-Polkadot Telemetry details  are here:
+The Polkadot Telemetry details are here:

 * https://telemetry.polkadot.io/#/Akropolis